Port Authority of New South Wales

-The Port Authority of New South Wales, is a corporation owned by the State Government of New South Wales, Australia.
-The Port Authority acts as harbourmaster at the State's six commercial seaports, managing shipping movements, safety, security and emergency response.
+The Port Authority of New South Wales, is a corporation owned by the Government of New South Wales, Australia.
+It acts as harbourmaster at the state's six commercial seaports, managing shipping movements, safety, security and emergency response.
 While major cargo handling facilities are operated by the private sector, the Port Authority continues to manage smaller facilities including Sydney's two cruise terminals, at Circular Quay and White Bay; common user berths at Sydney's Glebe Island and White Bay; and the regional ports at Eden and Yamba.

 Formation

 Newcastle Port Corporation (NPC) was established on 1 July 1995 with the corporatisation of the Hunter Ports Authority, a subsidiary of the Maritime Services Board.
-In May 2013, the NSW Government sold long-term leases over Port Botany, owned by Sydney Ports Corporation, and Port Kembla, owned by Port Kembla Port Corporation.
+In May 2013, the NSW Government sold 99 year leases over Port Botany and Port Kembla to a consortium of Industry Funds Management, AustralianSuper, QSuper and Tawreed Investments.
 The corporations retained harbourmaster and maritime safety functions, but were unprofitable in their initial form.

 Twelve months later, when the Port of Newcastle was leased, the lessons from Botany and Kembla were applied, leaving a profitable residual NPC.
-On 1 July 2014, the residual Newcastle, Sydney and Port Kembla port corporations were amalgamated into the "Port Authority of New South Wales".
+On 1 July 2014, the residual Newcastle, Sydney and Port Kembla port corporations were amalgamated into the Port Authority of New South Wales.